 The Mosel is bursting with history and medieval architecture.
 If you’re up for it, spend time bouncing from one cobblestone village to the next.
 Many of the old timber houses in these villages were constructed over 400 years ago.

 While you’re in the region, a visit to Trier is a must.
 Located near the Luxembourg border, this historical city is Germany’s oldest city.
 Trier is home to an impressive nine UNESCO World Heritage Sites, including Porta Nigra, Basilica of Constantine, Cathedral of St. Peter and Church of Our Lady in Trier.

 If you are traveling in a group, consider booking this group tour to explore the region.

 Fairy Tale Castles

-Reichsburg Cochem, or Cochem Castle, was built in the 12th century but destroyed by war, laying in ruins until 1868.
+Reichsburg Cochem, or Cochem Castle, was built in the 12th century.
 It was purchased by a wealthy businessman who reconstructed it into the Gothic Revival style you see today.
 It’s a beautiful castle that sits on a hilltop overlooking the medieval town of Cochem.

 Burg Eltz, or Eltz Castle, is one of the most beautiful castles in Germany.
-It’s a picture-perfect medieval castle nestled in the hills above the Mosel River, located about 30 minutes by car from Cochem, and is one of only three castles on the left bank of the Rhine that was never destroyed.
+It’s a picture-perfect medieval castle nestled in the hills above the Mosel River, located about 30 minutes by car from Cochem.
+Fun fact – it is one of only three castles on the left bank of the Rhine that was never destroyed.

 Other popular castles in the Mosel Valley are Ehrenburg, Pyrmont Castle, Metternich Castle (also known as Beilstein Castle), Grevenberg Castle Ruins in Traben-Trarbach, Thurant Castle and Burg Arras (pictured below).